HacKanCuBa/asgi-signing-middleware/CONTRIB.md

 After that, install dependencies with `poetry install --remove-untracked`.

+### Dependencies

+All dependencies are managed by [poetry](https://python-poetry.org/).
+Project related dependencies are handled at the project's root, whereas docs related dependencies are treated separately in the `docs` subdir.

+Splitting dependencies like this is a bit annoying, but it was necessary due to an incompatibility between `mkdocs` and `flake8` (due to [`importlib-metadata`](https://github.com/PyCQA/flake8/pull/1438)).
+And it turns out to be not that bad, given that now we can create a proper requirements file for [Read The Docs](https://readthedocs.org/projects/blake2signer/).

+Therefore, you will need two virtualenv: one for the project, and one for the docs.
+However, if you use `invoke` then this is taken care for you, and you don't have to worry about the docs venv: it will be created automatically as needed.
+If you need to interact with said virtualenv, make sure to activate it when entering the docs subdir (poetry should take care of this for you, too).

 ### Making PRs

 Write your code.
 Then create a changelog fragment using `scriv create` with a short description of your changes in the corresponding category (added, changed, fixed, etc.).